Hangchow University: Zhakou, Hangzhou

 Since 1906, a new campus was proposed by the board of directors of Hangchow Presbyterian College.
 Located at Zhakou (闸口; Zakow), Zhejiang, the new campus was to the west of Zhakou station (闸口火车站), which was the western terminal of trains from Shanghai before the Qiantang River Bridge was built.
 From 1906 to 1911, the college acquired land on Qinwang Hill (秦望山) near Zhakou to build its new campus.
 The campus was a special combination of both the Western and Chinese architectural styles, with new buildings continued to be built while the university remained on the campus.
 The campus is now used by Zhejiang University and has become a major nationally protected historic site since 2006.

 Wartime relocation

-During the Second Sino-Japanese War, the university left the campus and fled to Tunxi, Shanghai, Shaowu, Guiyang, and Chongqing, during which the college developed into a university with multiple colleges.
+During the Second Sino-Japanese War, the university left the campus and fled to Tunxi, Shanghai, Shaowu, Guiyang, and Chongqing, successively, during which the college developed into a university with multiple colleges.
 When the university returned to the Zhakou campus in 1946, it renovated the campus and continued on the campus until it was closed down in 1952.